Skip to main content

 Decent first-purchase math ($0.40/SC beats most of the field), conservative geo blocking (16 states out, biggest US block list among the brands we cover), thinner-than-average catalog (800+ titles, 8 providers), no mobile app, redemption minimum on the high side ($75 vs the $50 field average), and a 2024 launch date that means the operational track record is short.

 Worth a play-through if you're already deep in sweeps and the Booming Games / Swintt / 3 Oaks Gaming mix matches your preference.
-Worth skipping for now if you're new to sweeps and want a battle-tested platform with a 5+ year track record.
+Worth skipping for now if you're new to sweeps and want a proven platform with a 5+ year track record.
 Either way, the rules-and-redemption stack on the operator's own site is the source of truth, promo specs change.

 Final reality check: the only way for a sweepstakes operator to make money is for the average player to redeem less SC value than they purchase or grind.
 Megabonanza's game edge runs through standard slot RTPs (typically 94-96% on the providers in this catalog) plus the structural spread between gold-coin pack pricing and the SC redemption rate.
 PLEASE DO NOT PLAY WITH MONEY THAT YOU CANNOT AFFORD TO LOSE.